 Yes I know… it’s only October and I’m already dropping the “C” word.
 Believe me – I’m not happy.
-But there’s a good reason for it and as December is fast approaching, the shops are beginning to stock Christmas Trees and stockings and the bars and restaurants are advertising bookings for Christmas parties, it’s a perfect time to offer you… Continue Reading Ensuring your Christmas Party is Inclusive for All
+There’s a good reason though and as December is fast approaching, the shops are beginning to stock Christmas Trees and stockings and the bars and restaurants are advertising bookings for Christmas parties, it’s a perfect time to offer you some hints… Continue Reading Ensuring your Christmas Party is Inclusive for All

 My Daughter’s Graduation I attended my daughter’s graduation at a Midlands University in July this year and was impressed by the ceremony and the speakers etc but was completely unprepared for the feelings of sadness and frustration generated by the attitudes of staff and lack of useful facilities for my daughter, who found herself temporarily disabled and on crutches after… Continue Reading A Graduation on Crutches

 The Business Case Many employers and managers miss out on having a diverse and experienced workforce because they don’t understand the potential benefits that come from hiring a part-time employee or one with a flexible working pattern.
 These are just a few of the comments that can be heard when people are talking about part-time employees and workers.
-Many employers… Continue Reading Flexible Working – Thinking Outside The Box
+Many… Continue Reading Flexible Working – Thinking Outside The Box

 Best Practice When researching best practice for managers supporting disabled people in the workplace, there are many articles and blogs on best ways to achieve a diverse workforce, alternates to standard interviews and why hiring disabled people makes good business sense.
-Some blogs that are recommended reading would include: Evenbreak – offering solutions that encourage a diverse workforce, Disability Smart… Continue Reading Supporting your Disabled Employees at Work
+Some blogs that are recommended reading would include: Evenbreak – offering solutions that encourage a diverse workforce Disability Smart… Continue Reading Supporting your Disabled Employees at Work

 Background Over the years I have consulted on, written and implemented policies that support personalisation and disability equality.
 I have, alongside colleagues with like minded ideals, delivered training, written workbooks and created documents that support change to build a positive workforce that actively encourages and supports disabled people.
 And yet, disability inequality in the workplace is still rife.
-Since starting… Continue Reading Disability Inequality in the Workplace.
+Since starting… Continue Reading Disability Inequality in the Workplace